matwerber1/learning-graph-three-way-trades/README.md

 ## Improving our graph query

-I'm learning new tricks as I continue to read Gremlin (thank you Chapter 8 & 9 in **The Practitioner's Guide to Graph Data**!!).
+Update: I've learned some new tricks from chapter 8 & 9 in **The Practitioner's Guide to Graph Data**, and am now able to improve the first answer, above.
 Rather than replace my original solution above, I'll Show the new answer, below:

 ```
 %%gremlin